SageCreations/gather-upload-poster-script/README.md

-# STATUS OF PROJECT: Script is still not done
+# STATUS OF PROJECT: Step 6 of the script doesnt exist yet but main functionality is done.
 # Gathertown link-data uploader